 (1) But in the opinion of the Department, the noncompliance does not constitute a safety or health hazard; and

-(2) The applicant or licensee has submitted a plan of correction acceptable to the Department which satisfactorily addresses the correction of each deficiency within a time frame acceptable to the Department; [or]
+(2) The applicant or licensee has submitted a plan of correction acceptable to the Department which satisfactorily addresses the correction of each deficiency within a time frame acceptable to the Department.

-(2) Departmental administrative delays have occurred which:

-(a) Are beyond the control of the applicant or licensee; and

-(b) Have prevented the Department from completing its licensure activity.(3) A licensee has failed to file a timely and sufficient renewal application but has subsequently file a sufficient renewal application and paid all required fees.
+(7) Administratively Closed License Application.

+(a) An application is not complete until the Department has received the completed license application and all required attachments.

+(b) After 180 calendar days from the date of initial receipt, OHCQ may deem an incomplete license application inactive and administratively close the application.

+(c) An applicant whose application is administratively closed may reapply for a license by submitting a new application.

 10.07.14.08

-.08 Changes in a Program that Affect the Operating License.
+.08 Changes in an Assisted Living Program that Affect the Operating License.

 A. Increase in Capacity or Name Change.

-(1) During the license period, a licensee may not increase capacity, change its name, or change the name under which the program is doing business, without the Department's approval.
-When there is a change of program ownership or a change of location, the licensee shall submit a new application and written request for a new license and an application fee, as established in
+(1) During the license period, a licensee may not increase capacity, change its name, or change the name under which the assisted living program is doing business, without the Department's written approval.
+When there is a change of assisted living program ownership or a change of location, the licensee shall submit a new application and written request for a new license [] as established in

-Regulation .07A of this chapter to the Department.
+Regulation .07A of this chapter[].

 B. Sale, Transfer, or Lease of a Facility.

-(1) If a sale, transfer, or lease of a facility causes a change in the person or persons who control or operate the assisted living program, the assisted living program shall be considered a new program and the licensee shall apply for a new license and conform to all regulations applicable at the time of transfer of operations.
+(1) If a sale, transfer, or lease of a facility causes a change in the person or persons who control or operate the assisted living program, the assisted living program shall be considered a new assisted living program and the licensee shall apply for a new license and conform to all regulations applicable at the time of transfer of operations.

-(2) The transfer of any stock which results in a change of the person or persons who control the program or the transfer of any stock in excess of 25 percent of the outstanding stock, constitutes a sale.
-(3) For the purposes of Life Safety Code enforcement, the program is considered an existing facility if it has been in continuous use as an assisted living program.
+(2) The transfer of any stock which results in a change of the person or persons who control the assisted living program or the transfer of any stock in excess of 25 percent of the outstanding stock, constitutes a sale.
+(3) For the purposes of Life Safety Code enforcement, the assisted living program is considered an existing facility if it has been in continuous use as an assisted living program.

+C. Change in Licensure Capacity, Name of Licensee, or Level of Care.

-C. (1) The Department shall issue a new license on approval of:
+(1) The Department shall issue a new license on approval of a change in the:

 (a) [A change in licensure] Licensure capacity;

-(b) A change in the name of the licensee; or
+(b) [A change in the] Name of the licensee;

-(c) [A change in the] The name under which the program is doing business; or
+(c) [A change in the] Name under which the assisted living program is doing business; or

-(d) A change in the level of care provided.
+(d) [A change in the] Level of care approved.

-(2) The licensee shall return its original license to the Department by certified mail.
+(2) Upon receipt of a new license, the licensee shall immediately cease the use of the previously issued assisted living program license.[return its original license to the Department by certified mail.]

 D. Voluntary Closure or Change of Assisted Living Program Ownership or Location.

-(1) A licensee shall notify the Department in writing at least 45 days in advance of any intention to:
+(1) A licensee shall notify the Department in writing at least 45 calendar days in advance of any intention to:

 (a) Voluntarily close;